Last Updated on August 19, 2023

 During the summer, the Pullen Aquatic Center is open Monday to Saturday, generally between 5:30 am to 8:00 pm.
 Make sure to check the hours for individual pool areas as times may vary.

-There is also an arts center at Pullen Park, and we look forward to exploring it more after its renovations are complete.
+There is also an arts center on the Pullen Park map, and we look forward to exploring it more after its renovations are complete.

 Ready to Visit Pullen Park?